Multiple time dimensions: Philosophy

 Multiple time dimensions appear to allow the breaking or re-ordering of cause-and-effect in the flow of any one dimension of time.
 This and conceptual difficulties with multiple physical time dimensions have been raised in modern analytic philosophy.

 As a solution to the problem of the subjective passage of time, J. W. Dunne proposed an infinite hierarchy of time dimensions, inhabited by a similar hierarchy of levels of consciousness.
 Dunne suggested that, in the context of a "block" spacetime as modelled by General Relativity, a second dimension of time was needed in order to measure the speed of one's progress along one's own timeline.
 This in turn required a level of the conscious self existing at the second level of time.
 But the same arguments then applied to this new level, requiring a third level, and so on in an infinite regress.
 At the end of the regress was a "superlative general observer" who existed in eternity.
 He published his theory in relation to precognitive dreams in his 1927 book An Experiment with Time and went on to explore its relevance to contemporary physics in The Serial Universe (1934).
 His infinite regress was criticised as logically flawed and unnecessary, although writers such as J. B. Priestley acknowledged the possibility of his second time dimension.

-The Esoteric J. G. Bennett described three dimensions or aspects of time: a) Time - Causal or determinate influences on the present moment, b) Eternity - The influences of forms and values, c) Hyparxis - The influences of the Will (freedom) to choose within the present Moment.
+The Esoteric J. G. Bennett described three dimensions or aspects of time: a) Time – Causal or determinate influences on the present moment, b) Eternity – The influences of forms and values, c) Hyparxis – The influences of the Will (freedom) to choose within the present Moment.
 The physical world, life and consciousness lie in intermediate zones between these dimensions.
 Physicist David Bohm corresponded with Bennett and they influenced each other's ideas.

-Literary fiction
+Fiction

-Multiple independent timeframes, in which time passes at different rates, have long been a feature of fairy tales.
+Multiple independent timeframes, in which time passes at different rates, have long been a feature of stories.
 Fantasy writers such as J. R. R. Tolkien and C. S. Lewis have made use of these and other multiple time dimensions, such as those proposed by Dunne, in some of their most well-known stories.
-Tolkien borrowed them for Lórien time in The Lord of the Rings, while Lewis adopted them for his Chronicles of Narnia.
+It has been argued that Tolkien borrowed his ideas for Lórien time in The Lord of the Rings, and that Lewis adopted them for his Chronicles of Narnia.